-The DC-DC converter with the lowest reported operational input voltage [5] requires at least 3.5 mV and does not work with negative voltages from the TEG, while the converter with the lowest bipolar operating voltage [16] requires ± 5 mV.
-This work proposes a step-up flyback DC-DC converter that has a minimum input voltage of ± 0.5 mV-ten times lower than the state of the art.
-This extremely low input voltage is achieved by utilizing a stepwise gate-drive technique that reduces the energy required to drive the gate of the primary power FET M_1 (the dominant source of energy losses) by 82%.
+The DC-DC converter with the lowest reported operational input voltage [5] requires at least 3.5 mV and does not work with negative voltages from the TEG, while the converter with the lowest bipolar operating voltage [16] requires $\pm 5$ mV.
+This work proposes a step-up flyback DC-DC converter that has a minimum input voltage of $\pm 0.5$ mV-ten times lower than the state of the art.
+This extremely low input voltage is achieved by utilizing a stepwise gate-drive technique that reduces the energy required to drive the gate of the primary power FET $M_1$ (the dominant source of energy losses) by 82%.
 Although stepwise gate-drive for inductive DC-DC converters was theorized in [17], until now it was not physically demonstrated in this application.
 The challenge with successfully implementing a beneficial stepwise gate driver is that the energy required to control the timing signals for each step must not negate the energy savings that stepwise gate-drive provides.
 To address this, a novel low-power delay line circuit was developed to provide the timing signals for the stepwise gate driver.

-The DC-DC converter also needs to be able to match to the source resistance R{TEG} of the TEG for maximum power extraction.
-The TEG resistance R{TEG} is specific to the material properties of the TEG, the number of TEGs in series, and to the thermal impedance between the TEG and the environment.
-Making the DC-DC converter input impedance programmable from 1 ohm to 600 ohms allows it to be optimized for a wide range of TEG configurations, including many TEGs in series.
+The DC-DC converter also needs to be able to match to the source resistance $R{\text{TEG}}$ of the TEG for maximum power extraction. $R{\text{TEG}}$ is specific to the material properties of the TEG, the number of TEGs in series, and to the thermal impedance between the TEG and the environment.
+Making the DC-DC converter input impedance programmable from 1 $\Omega$ to 600 $\Omega$ allows it to be optimized for a wide range of TEG configurations, including many TEGs in series.
+This is done by leveraging the novel delay line circuit to also set the switching frequency with lots of programmability.